ethereumjs/ethereumjs-monorepo/README.md

     - [`account.setStorage(trie, key, val, cb)`](#accountsetstoragetrie-key-val-cb)

 ### `new Account([data])`
-Creates an new account object
+Creates a new account object
-- `data` - an account can be initiailized with either a `buffer` containing the RLP serialized account.
+- `data` - an account can be initialized with either a `buffer` containing the RLP serialized account.
- Or an `array` of buffers relating to each of the account Properties, listed in order below.
-For example.
+ Or an `Array` of buffers relating to each of the account Properties, listed in order below.
+For example:
 ```javascript
 var raw = [
   '0x02', //nonce